symbol/symbol-docs/source/guides/network/running-a-secure-symbol-node.rst

 **The main account's private key is not present in any of these files**.

-It is worth noting that Symbol Bootstrap enables :ref:`remote-harvesting` by default, meaning that the **main private key is never available in a plain text file** in the server.
+It is worth noting that Symbol Bootstrap enables :ref:`remote-harvesting` by default, meaning that the **main private key is never available in a plain text file** in the client.
 Only the remote key is, which acts as a proxy between the node and its main account.

 Copy configuration
 ------------------